History

 1942

-Time card control was introduced for the workers at Riburg.
-The Rheinfelden saltworks was not converted to electrical power, but instead was closed down in favour of the Riburg saltworks.
-The site was still used until 1952 as an internment camp, for military accommodation and as a transit camp for war returnees.
+Riburg introduced time card control for its workers.
+The Rheinfelden Saltworks was not converted to electrical power, but instead was closed down in favour of the Riburg Saltworks.
+The VSR used the site as an internment camp, for military accommodation and as a transit camp for war returnees until 1952.

 1941